 It wasn’t that I felt I had nothing further to offer.
 I was just so profoundly disappointed with myself that my already challenged self-esteem and self-worth had no chance of making any sort of credible stand.
-Our main business had failed, I exiled the one person that may have been able to offer the clarity and stability I needed, I was in constant, serious, physical pain, and each of those failures was impacting others that I cared about in negative ways.
+Our main business had failed, I exiled the one person that may have been able to offer the clarity and stability I needed, I was in constant, serious, physical pain, and each of those failures was impacting those that I cared about in negative ways.

-I have never paid much mind to how things impact me, but I over-care about how even small things impact others.
-In this particular period of time, that flawed strategy got way out ahead of me.
+I have never paid much mind to how things impact me, but I over-care about how even small things impact others; In this particular period of time, that flawed strategy got way out ahead of me.

 Day-to-day I was functioning mostly on instinct.
 I had begun to learn how to talk myself out of pain- if even for just brief periods of time- in efforts to not simply take the pills and try to forget.
 If I stayed positive-minded and distracted, I could make it; I truly thought I was making it.

 I had developed a small training business, and it was something that even back in 2009 I had already put many years of work into.
 It provided structure, and the people that (much to my daily surprise) kept showing up provided motivation.
-When I was engaged in either my or their process of learning, the seas were calm.
-The danger zones were weekends and nighttime.
-I would sit with the cat, and think, and try to write, and watch things I had seen before simply to feel any sort of familiarity and comfort when I was feeling none in any other aspect or moment of my life.
+When I was engaged in either my or their process of learning, the seas were somewhat calm.
+The danger zones were weekends and nighttime… I would sit with the cat, and think, and try to write, and watch things I had seen before simply to feel any sort of familiarity and comfort when I was feeling none in any other aspect or moment of my life.